The Dangers of Punishment and Corrections in Dog Training

 Furthermore, punishment can exacerbate issues like anxiety, fear, and aggression.
 Your dog might start to see you as a source of stress rather than a source of comfort and safety.
 Imagine how confusing and scary it must be for a dog to be punished from the one person who they look to for guidance in navigating this weird human world.

-What’s more effective than punishment?
+What’s more effective than correcting behavior through punishment?

-Instead of punishment, focus on understanding the root cause of the behavior and addressing it through positive reinforcement and training.
-This approach builds a relationship based on trust and respect, not fear and punishment.
 For instance, if your dog growls because they’re scared of another dog, helping them learn better ways of coping with that fear will be more effective than trying to silence them through fear.

 Most importantly, when you’re working with a trainer and they recommend a punishment or correction, question them on what it actually accomplishes.
 And think about it from the dog’s perspective.
 Are you being clear in your communication to the dog on WHAT THEY SHOULD DO or are you giving them a vague no with no guidance?

-Remember, our goal is not just to stop unwanted behaviors but to understand our dogs and help them feel safe and loved and confident in how to navigate our world in an acceptable fashion.
+Our goal is not just to stop unwanted behaviors but to understand our dogs and help them feel safe and loved and confident in how to navigate our world in an acceptable fashion.
 This is the foundation of a strong, lasting bond with your canine companion.

 RSPCA Use of Correction Collars